Compact Scheme and care leaver support

 The Compact Scheme at Kingston University supports undergraduate students throughout their university journey.

-The scheme recognises that students from under-represented groups in higher education, who have a strong academic ability, may benefit from additional support in order to meet their full potential.
+The scheme recognises that students with a strong academic ability from under-represented groups in higher education, including care leavers, may benefit from additional support in order to meet their full potential.

 The Compact Scheme offers you: